BIH-jhub/documentation/README.md

 # Documentation

-This is the user-documentation of the JupyterHub instance at [https://jhub.bihealth.org](https://jhub.bihealth.org).
+This is the user-documentation of the [BIH-Jhub](https://jhub.bihealth.org) JupyterHub instance.

+## Usage

+BIH-JHub is available to users within the scope of specific projects.
+Access is managed by the respective group administrators.
+Through these projects, users can access various datasets.
+For questions regarding access, please contact [dmbs@bih-charite.de](mailto:dmbs@bih-charite.de) or the specific group admins.

 ## JupyterHub Custom Conda Environment Setup